Healthdirect Free Australian health advice you can count on.

 Resources and support

-To learn more about ABLV infection, visit the Department of Health’s page on lyssaviruses.
+To learn more about Australian bat lyssavirus infection, visit the Department of Health's page on lyssaviruses.

-If you need to know more about ABLV infection or need advice on what to do next, call healthdirect on 1800 022 222 to speak with a registered nurse, 24 hours, 7 days a week (known as NURSE-ON-CALL in Victoria).
+If you want more information about Australian bat lyssavirus infection, or need advice on what to do next, call healthdirect on 1800 022 222 to speak with a registered nurse, 24 hours, 7 days a week (known as NURSE-ON-CALL in Victoria).

 Learn more here about the development and quality assurance of healthdirect content.